mattermost/docs/source/mobile/use-prebuilt-mobile-apps.rst

 Using Mattermost's Pre-Built Mobile Apps
 ========================================

 We strongly recommend using Mattermost’s pre-built Mobile App.
-This approach is recommended for Mattermost Cloud and Enterprise Edition customers.
+This approach is recommended for all Mattermost Cloud Self-Managed Editions.

 Deployment Options
 ------------------